-Julie teaches Off-Ice Conditioning at North Shore Skating Club.
+Julie teaches Off-Ice Conditioning at Colonial Figure Skating Club and North Shore Skating Club.
 The classes are small group training sessions focused highly on functional training specifically for figure skaters.
 Each class is one hour that consists of a warm up, circuit strength training, cardio, core strengthening and stretching.
 Classes offer the opportunity to improve endurance and agility, strength and power, balance, core strength and stability, flexibility as well as preventing injury.
 READ MORE >

 Why is Off-Ice Conditioning Important?